 ClearShark H2O creates and offers hands-on programs and experiences for the community and youth that are designed to inspire a passion for Maryland’s waterways, and connect them with one of the State’s most cherished resources.

 Many children in Maryland are surrounded by water, but lack the resources to learn more about them.

-In collaboration with the Oyster Recovery Partnership, we created a three-year, Oyster Curriculum for middle school students to educate them about their local waterways.
+We created a three-year, Oyster & Environmental Education program for middle school students to educate them about their local waterways.
 The unique program includes field trips to local, environmental institutions and museums as well as valuable learning opportunities in the classroom.